 Have you been injured on someone else's property?
-You may have grounds for a premises liability lawsuit.
+You may have grounds for a premises liability claim.
 California law requires property owners, managers, and occupants to take reasonable precautions to ensure the safety of tenants, patrons, and visitors — including warning them of dangers that may not be immediately obvious — or risk liability for injuries and other losses that occur.

 According to our Inland Empire personal injury lawyer, a premises liability claim can be brought against property owners, businesses, management companies, private homeowners, and even government entities.
-Here's what you need to know about California premises liability cases and how our experienced Inland Empire personal injury attorneys can help you recover compensation if injured by the negligence of a property owner or lessor of the property.
+Here's what you need to know about California premises liability cases and how our experienced Inland Empire personal injury lawyer can help you recover compensation if injured by the negligence of a property owner or lessor of the property.

 Common Types of Premises Liability Cases

 - Slips and falls – Often caused by slippery floors or substances on floors.

 - Trips and falls – May be due to construction defects, uneven or broken flooring, loose carpeting, or objects or cords in walkways

 - Dog bites and animal attacks